opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, I want to see a 'Share >' 'PDF' > 'Export & Share', 'Download' on the share menu for Dashboard and Visualization Tabs, and 'Share >' 'CSV' > 'Export & Share', 'Download' for the Discover tab.
 1. As a user, I should be able to export and share reports only if I have the permissions to do so.
 Else, an error should be thrown.
 1. As a user, when I click ‘Export and Share’ I should be able to configure, save, export and share the report.
-    1. As a user, when I click ‘Export and Share’, the system should allow me to share the dashboard or saved search or visualizations that I am currently working on as a report.
+    a) As a user, when I click ‘Export and Share’, the system should allow me to share the dashboard or saved search or visualizations that I am currently working on as a report.
         * Here is the matrix showing various panels and what kind of export option should be available.

         Kibana panel | PDF           | Hyperlink (HTML) | CSV/Excel